MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

 Finally we get to the good stuff, sending our first transaction!
 For testing purposes, there's already an [echo service](https://github.com/CodaProtocol/coda-automation/tree/master/services/echo-service) set up that will immediately refund your payment minus the transaction fees.

+!!! warning
+    Currently, there is a known issue with the echo service that prevents it from sending multiple transactions within the same 5 minute window.
+As such, it may not return funds currently, but you will still receive Testnet Points[\*](#disclaimer) for completing the challenge.

 Let's send some of our newly received coda to this service to see what a payment looks like:

     coda client send-payment \